-Note that AllTrips policies also offer Rental Car damage cover as well Dismemberment Cover.
+Note that AllTrips policies may also be able tp offer Rental Car damage cover as well Dismemberment Cover.
 On the flip side, the Cancellation Cover is either non-existent or is limited.

-The AllTrips basic covers you for the “classic” issues on multiple trips within a one year period.
-Let’s see those numbers;
+The AllTrips basic may be able to offer coverage for the “classic” issues on multiple trips within a one year period.
+Let’s see those numbers.

 Emergency Medical Coverage of $20,000,00 and $100,000 in Emergency Evacuation Coverage.
 Note that $20,00 on medical emergencies may still be a little on the low side in the event you get very sick in an expensive part of the world such as the US.

 Lost/Stolen or Damaged Baggage up to $1,000.
-Yes, this will cover most checked bags but remember the $500 max item clause.
+Yes, this may be able to cover most checked bags but remember the $500 max item clause.
 Baggage Delay is offered up to $200 and then $300 for travel delay.

 Note that the AllTrips Basic plan does not come with Trip Cancellation or Interruption Coverage.
 Remember that means you will not be reimbursed in case you are unable to go on your trip!